-This place known as Bar Street can be visited experience Beijing’s vibrant nightlife.
+This place known as Bar Street can be visited to experience Beijing’s vibrant nightlife.
 Here is famous for catering to foreigners and young Chinese with its countless drinking establishments.
-Look for the comfortable place shouldn’t take too long to find a place you like because this place has many best place for enjoying your nightlife.
+Look for a comfortable place shouldn’t take too long to find a place you like because this place has many best places for enjoying your nightlife.

 Souvenirs never miss when going on vacation because this is the characteristic that you have gone there.
 Lots of unique souvenirs that you can find in this metropolitan city

 The first choice for souvenirs from Beijing is the Kungfu shoes from Neiliansheng.
 The shoes are indeed very typical because they often appear in Mandarin Kungfu films.
 Meanwhile, Neiliansheng is one of the very famous old brands in Beijing.